department-of-veterans-affairs/va.gov-team/Platform/readme.md

    - How can we put together an approach for documentation that keeps docs close to code, is open and serves the needs of the various groups.(Mikki for recommendations on activities to do)

- Could a non ad hoc person run this?
+ Could a non Ad Hoc person run this?

 Getting perspective from the teams on what they consider the things that people use to build tools.
 To add to list in  https://docs.google.com/spreadsheets/d/1QLx2hZBFjxxtQHcCJPpZpo8j5NgHSqt_joGxXjdV2Y8/edit#gid=0 column D.